 These succulent Asian-inspired lime and pepper chicken with sesame and spring onion are mouthwateringly good and make the perfect fuss-free starter.
 Slowly marinated in lime and a variety of peppers this gives these Japanese chicken drumsticks a refreshingly zingy and peppery taste.

-Arrange the chicken in a glass or ceramic dish.
-In a bowl, combine the lime zest and juice, garlic, black pepper, white pepper, cayenne pepper and sugar.
+- Arrange the chicken in a glass or ceramic dish.
+In a bowl, combine the lime zest and juice, garlic, ½ tsp black pepper, the white pepper, cayenne pepper and sugar.
 Whisk thoroughly, until the sugar has dissolved, and then pour the marinade over the drumsticks.
-Massage the mixture into the chicken, then cover and chill for at least 2 hours (or up to 12).
+Massage the mixture into the chicken, then cover and chill for at least 2 hrs (or up to 12).

-Heat a griddle pan over a high-heat.
+- Heat a griddle pan over a high heat.
 Put the drumsticks in the pan to sear, turning until lightly charred on all sides.
 Remove from the heat and transfer the chicken to a roasting tin.
-Cook for a further 20-25 minutes, or until cooked through with no pink showing.
+Cook for a further 20-25 mins, or until cooked through with no pink showing.
 To serve, drizzle over the dressing.